-Throughout this publication, and on your power package, warnings, cautions, and notices, accompanied by the International Hazard Symbol -, may be used to alert the installer and user to special instructions concerning a particular service or operation that may be hazardous if performed incorrectly or carelessly.
-Observe them carefully.
+Throughout this publication and on your power package, safety alerts labeled

+WARNING and CAUTION (accompanied by the symbol (), are used to alert you to special instructions concerning a particular service or operation that may be hazardous if performed incorrectly or carelessly.
+Observe these alerts carefully.

 These safety alerts alone cannot eliminate the hazards that they signal.
-Strict compliance with these special instructions while performing the service, plus common sense operation, are major accident prevention measures.
+Strict compliance to these special instructions when performing the service, plus common sense operation, are major accident prevention measures.